Fell67/m5-hw5-abreu-victoria/README.md

 - https://www.w3schools.com/css/css_accessibility.asp

 Fixes:
-- They are using the CSS outline property to hide an outline when the element is focused.
-This is bad accessibility!
+- They are using the CSS outline property to hide an outline when the element is focused, this is bad accessibility.
 Since the inputs use the standard styling for their outlines and we want the form to be accessible I removed this style from the css sheet.
+commit: 8587aca14d2ec2ea9a7484f14dc564cfa59d16e4

 ### Issues Found with Lighthouse
 #### Background and foreground colors do not have a sufficient contrast ratio